Introducing the Ash Tree Species

 What is Ash Wood Used For?

-Because of its aesthetically pleasing color and simplistic design, ash wood is very popular type of wood for home furnishing, specifically in mid-century or modern style artisanal furniture.
+Ash lumber is a very valuable commercial wood.
+Specifically white ash wood and European ash wood are very high in demand.
+Because of its aesthetically pleasing color and simplistic design, ash wood is a very popular type of wood for home furnishing, specifically in mid-century or modern style artisanal furniture.

-Black ash is characterized by a light to medium brown color.
-It’s generally darker than its counterpart – White Ash.
-The sapwood has the tendency to be very wide and is usually beige to light brown in color.
-It has a medium to coarse texture similar to oak but is almost always straight and regular.
+Black ash wood is characterized by a light to medium brown color.
+It’s generally darker than its counterpart – white ash.
+The sapwood has the tendency to be very wide grained and is usually beige to light brown in color.
+It has a medium to coarse texture (similar to oak) but is almost always straight and free of knots.

 Black ash trees are also a big part of the natural ecosystem.
 The seeds, branches, and leaves are used as food by a number of birds and animals.

 White ash is also known as Biltmore ash and is one of the most common varieties of ash in the United States.
 It’s common throughout the northern and eastern regions.
-White ash trees can grow up to 80 feet or even taller and have a spread of 40-70 feet.
+White ash wood could possibly be one of the most highly valued types of ash wood.

 The heartwood is characterized by a light to medium brown color.
 The sapwood can be wide and is not always separated completely from the heartwood.
 The color of sapwood ranges from beige to light brown.
 The grain can sometimes be moderately curly but tends to almost always be straight and regular with a medium to coarse texture.

 White ash is incredibly shock resistant and is one of the most commonly used hardwood for tool handles such as shovels and hammers.
 It is also used in a number of sports goods because of the stiffness and resilience of the wood.
 It is also in high demand for high quality furniture and flooring.